Pittsburgh Penguins: Continuing playoff streak (2017–2023)

-Dubas era and decline (2023–present)
+Dubas era and roster retool (2023–present)

 On June 1, 2023, Kyle Dubas was named the team's new president of hockey operations.
 On August 6, the Penguins traded for Norris Trophy-winning defenseman Erik Karlsson in a three-team deal also involving the Montreal Canadiens.
-On February 18, 2024, the Penguins retired the no. 68 of franchise legend Jaromir Jagr in a pregame celebration, with Jagr becoming just the third Penguin to receive the honor.
-Prior to the NHL trade deadline, the Penguins parted ways with longtime and fan favorite forward Jake Guentzel, trading him to the Carolina Hurricanes.
+On February 18, 2024, the Penguins retired the no. 68 of franchise legend Jaromír Jágr in a pregame celebration, with Jágr becoming just the third Penguin to receive the honor.
+Meanwhile, the Penguins' fortunes were not improving that season as they had hoped; prior to the NHL trade deadline, the Penguins parted ways with longtime and fan favorite forward Jake Guentzel, trading him to the Carolina Hurricanes.
 Despite the trades, and a late season playoff push, the Penguins were eliminated from playoff contention for the second consecutive year on the penultimate night of the season when the Detroit Red Wings defeated the Montreal Canadiens in overtime while the Capitals defeated the Philadelphia Flyers, clinching the final spot as the second wild card.

 On September 16, 2024, Sidney Crosby signed a two-year $17.4 million extension to remain with the Penguins.
 The 2024–25 season was marked with many milestones by the Penguins' longtime dynastic duo.
 On October 10, Malkin recorded his 800th career assist on a goal by Erik Karlsson in a 6–3 win over the Detroit Red Wings, becoming the 34th player in league history to reach the mark.
 Two days later, Malkin recorded his 1,300th NHL point with an assist on a goal by Rickard Rakell, becoming the 37th player in league history to reach the mark.
 On October 16, Malkin scored his 500th career goal in a 6–5 overtime win over the Buffalo Sabres, to become the 48th player in league history to reach the mark and 24th player to do so with one franchise.
 On November 23, Crosby scored his 600th NHL goal against the Utah Hockey Club, becoming the 21st player in league history and second player in Penguins history to achieve the feat.
 On April 6, 2025, the Penguins were eliminated from playoff contention for the third consecutive season following a 3–1 loss to the Chicago Blackhawks.
 This was the Penguins' first season finishing with a losing record since the 2005–06 season.
-On April 28, head coach Sullivan and the Penguins agreed to mutual contract termination, concluding his 10-season tenure with the team.